-1) Click Insert > Envelope from the menu bar.

-- 2) In the Envelope dialog, select the Format tab (Figure 21), where you can select the envelope format to use.
+- 1) Choose Insert > Envelope from the menu bar. - 2) In the Envelope dialog box, select the Format tab (Figure 18), where you can select the envelope format to use.
 You can then arrange the layout of the envelope to suit your requirements, together with the character and paragraph attributes to be used in the Sender and Addressee areas.
-These attributes are accessed using the Edit buttons to the right of the dialog, next to the word Format. - At this stage it is not possible to vary the dimensions of the frames that will hold the Sender and Addressee information, but once the envelope has been created this will become possible and you may wish to make some cosmetic adjustments.
+These attributes are accessed using the Edit buttons to the right of the dialog box, next to the word Format.